mcrescas/mcrescas/README.md

 in Biomedical Engineering</strong>, both at <a href='https://www.unizar.es/'>UNIVERSIDAD DE ZARAGOZA</a>.
 During that time and after, I have been a junior researcher in the <a href="https://graphics.unizar.es">GRAPHICS & IMAGING LAB</a> under the supervision of Prof. <a href="http://adolfo-munoz.com">ADOLFO MUÑOZ</a> and Prof. <a href="http://giga.cps.unizar.es/~ajarabo/">ADRIAN JARABO</a>.

+My work revolves around the different aspects of physically-based and differentiable rendering, including light transport and reconstruction, with mention on both transient and computational imaging.
+Nevertheless, I’m always looking forward to learning something new!
 </p>

 <br/>